jdealla/BBWP/README.md

 5. Navigate back to the main BBWP directory, and run the following command to install the bbmodules ``git clone https://bitbucket.org/jdalessandro_brooksbell/brooks-bell-modules.git bbmodules``.

 #### Common Issues in Installation
 * If the correct Node version is not set before the ``npm link`` command is executed, the ``node-sass`` package will be bound to the incorrect version of Node, and therefore will break execution during Webpack compiling.
-If this is the case, you'll need to make sure to install and use the correct version of Node (see above), delete the ``node-sass`` package, and rerun npm install.
+If this is the case, you'll need to make sure to install and use the correct version of Node (see above), delete the ``node-sass`` package, and run ``npm install``.

 ### BBWP Commands